In this parenting article on helicopter parents, you'll get:

 The meaning of this analogy is of a parent forcefully clearing an easy to-walk-down line leaving behind a smooth path with no obstacles.

 Black Hawk refers to a military air assault weapon, a helicopter.
 In other words, the parents are seen as an aggressive attack unit that will do what ever it takes to ensure a favorable position for their child.

 Other descriptive terms for helicopter parents or overprotective parents are: the Toxic Parent, the Bodyguard, the Consumer Advocate, the White Knight, the Rescuer, the Banker, the Agent, and the Safety Expert.

 "Helicopter parents" was formally born in 1990 by Jim Fay (professional consultant in the areas of parenting and school discipline) and Foster W. Cline (psychiatrist) in their work "Parenting with Love and Logic: Teaching Children Responsibility" (se their website here).

 The term is primarily associated with overengaged, overconcerned and overprotective parents of older children, typically college students or even young adults.

-Helicopter parents take on the role of being their older children's status negotiator and dominating advocate in order to make sure that their children an easy path to a prestigious life.
+These overprotective parents take on the role of being their older children's status negotiator and dominating advocate in order to make sure that their children an easy path to a prestigious life.